Workplace Neck and Back Injuries

 Typically, the sooner you receive medical care, the better your chance of recovery.

 Long-term complications of a neck or back injury can include:

-When a neck or back injury involves injury to the spinal cord, the victim can face more severe complications, like:
+When a neck or back injury involves injury to the spinal cord, you can face more severe complications, such as:

-If you suffer a neck or back injury in an accident at work, you can pursue compensation for your medical expenses, a portion of your lost wages, and in some cases, vocational rehabilitation through a workers’ compensation claim.
-To learn more about your rights and how you can pursue these benefits, contact DeMedeiros Injury Law today to set up your initial consultation with an experienced workers’ compensation lawyer.
+To learn more about your rights and how you can pursue these benefits, contact DeMedeiros Injury Law today to set up a free consultation with an experienced workers’ compensation lawyer.